SevaSk/ecoute/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve ecoute.
+Feel free to open issues or submit pull requests to improve Ecoute.